Tomato Hornworm

 - Lightly cultivate the soil around plants in autumn to expose pupae to birds and cold temperatures

-- Plant dill and parsley nearby from the beginning of the season to establish populations of braconid wasps before hornworm season
+- Plant dill, parsley, and fennel from the beginning of the season to establish populations of braconid wasps and other beneficial insects before hornworm season

 - Inspect plants weekly from midsummer - a single hornworm found at 2 cm can be removed before any visible damage occurs